GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ## Other languages and environments

-You can run the backend or frontend in other languages and and use the same instrumentation with more scalable tools, such as Apache Bench or Locust.
+You can run the backend or frontend in other languages and use the same instrumentation with more scalable tools, such as Apache Bench or Locust.
 To see the format of the XML HTTP requests that you will need to use, do the following:

 1. Start a test from Chrome (for example, with 5 requests at 1,000 ms intervals).